Owen-Dunn-6561/Owen-Dunn-6561/README.md

 # Greetings

 I'm a senior undergraduate student at the University of North Florida who is pursuing a Bachelor's of Science in Mathematics.
-I enjoy learning about many kinds of subjects, but I am most interested in **Mathematics**, **Computer Science**, and **Statistics**, and the subjects that result from their overlap.
+I enjoy learning about many kinds of subjects, but I am most interested in **Mathematics**, **Computer Science**, and **Statistics**, along with the subjects that result from their overlap.

 ## My Projects